7.2.3 Case Management Follow-Up (CMF)

 EXAMPLE 2: Monique is in CMF and began a new job as a CNA.
 Monique was placed on second shift and will work every other weekend.
 After 30 days, Monique contacts her FEP and explains that her hours have reduced from 40 hours per week to 24 hours per week.
 The FEP schedules Monique for an appointment and requests that she bring her paystubs.
 Monique attends her appointment and submits paystubs showing an average of 28 hours worked per week.
 The FEP discusses the situation with Monique who discloses that she did not want to work second-shift on the weekends and her supervisor took her off the weekend rotation.
 After completing an informal assessment, the FEP determines that Monique is appropriate to remain in the CMF placement.

 W-2 participants that have obtained unsubsidized employment may transition from a paid placement to a CMF or CMF+ placement and are eligible for case management follow-up services only if they continue to meet all nonfinancial eligibility requirements.
-When determining CMF and CMF+ eligibility, the FEP must exclude income and assets.
+A financial eligibility test is not necessary when determining CMF and CMF+ eligibility.

 EXAMPLE 1: Caitlyn has one child and was in a CSJ placement for four months.
 She began a new job that pays $10 an hour for 40 hours per week.
 At the EP appointment, the FEP verifies her employment and wages and changes her placement to CMF.
-Based on her W-2 group size and income level, Caitlyn no longer meets the financial eligibility requirement for most W-2 services; however, CMF placements exclude income and assets when determining eligibility.
-Caitlyn continues to meet all of the nonfinancial eligibility requirements listed in Section 2.2.1.
+Based on her W-2 group size and income level, Caitlyn continues to meet all of the nonfinancial eligibility requirements listed in Section 2.2.1.
 Therefore, she is eligible for case management follow-up services.

 EXAMPLE 2: Ben has custody of his two minor children and has been working as a mechanic for six months.
 The FEP changed his W-2 placement to CMF when Ben originally reported his employment when he started working.
 The FEP completes a six-month eligibility review over the phone with Ben.
 During the review, Ben tells the FEP that his former spouse regained custody of both children last month.
 The FEP will end Ben’s CMF placement because he no longer meets the W-2 nonfinancial eligibility requirements.
 The FEP will close Ben’s W-2 case, disenroll from Work Programs, and enter in PIN comments the reason why Ben’s CMF placement is less than 12 months.